 What was the inspiration for your Steinbeisser series?

 As I often have a point of departure in human psychology and how we relate to our surroundings, this time I’ve played with function and dependency.
 Both in how the ceramic and wood pieces relate to each other, as well as the relationship between individuals and the objects in the handling of them.
-I wanted to play with the idea of function/non-function and the interaction between people and object in the context of dining.
-The inspiration was the idea of co-dependency, the roles we take and how we rely on each other in a sometimes unproportionate ways.
+I wanted to play with the idea of function/non-function and the interaction between people and objects in the context of dining.
+The inspiration was the idea of co-dependency, the roles we take and how we rely on each other in sometimes unproportionate ways.
 I think of functional dishware as a supportive structure of the meal, something to serve on and eat off.
 And hopefully it looks good while doing it.
 I wanted to have the dishware turn the table on this notion and make pieces that would themselves need supporting structures, other objects to prop them up, and diners and service staff to help out.
 Something that would make demands, and that unabashedly would be complicating the dining experience.
 At the same time, they have a fragility and vulnerability, in that they actually are kind of helpless, without support they don’t work.

 Describe your work in 3 words!